The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 Follow these carefully crafted steps to create a flawless caldo de pollo recipe that delivers maximum flavor with each spoonful:

-Step 1: Prepare the Chicken
+Step 1: Season and Brown the Chicken

-Step 3: Build the Broth
+Step 2: Build and Simmer the Broth

-Step 5: Add the Vegetables
+Step 3: Add Vegetables and Serve

 Nutritional Information